This post originally appeared on VICE Australia

 Nearly two decades later, in a time of heightened awareness around mental health, Garner's judgement of Anu Singh reads as cutting.
-Sotiris Dounoukos' new film approaches her more softly, still tackling the "why" but shifting the focus slightly.
-He now asks, "Why didn't anyone do anything to stop this young woman, who was clearly experiencing some sort of mental break?"
+Sotiris Dounoukos' new film approaches her more softly, tackling the "why" but shifting the focus slightly, asking, "Why didn't anyone do anything to stop this young woman, who was clearly experiencing some sort of mental break?"

 In Dounoukos' film, released in Australia on October 13, Anu's dinner guests aren't just witnesses on a stand in a courtroom—they are rounded characters, human beings who failed to act where many of us hope we would.
-I ask Dounoukos if, being so close to these horrible events, he ever wondered what he would've done if he was picked up by Anu and her friend Madhavi Rao, as they drove around the streets of Canberra, looking for dinner party guests.
+I ask Dounoukos if, being so close to these horrible events, he ever wondered what he would've done if he was picked up by Anu and her friend Madhavi Rao, as they drove slowly around the streets of Canberra, looking for guests for their morbid dinner parties.

-The bystander effect factors strongly in Joe Cinque's death.
-It's a common aspect in social psychology—the phenomenon that the more people who witness someone in need of help, the less likely any of them will come to their aid.
+The bystander effect factors strongly into the why of Joe Cinque's death.
+It's a popular idea in social psychology—the phenomenon that the more people who witness someone in need of help, the less likely it is any of them will actually come to their aid.
 "One of the things the film is exploring is the distinction between spectatorship and being a witness," Dounoukos explains.
 "And the dangers when people remain spectators to the world around them; treating events like they're not involved."

 "These people wanted to go to these dinner parties and their own inner-dialogue said, This has nothing to do with me.
 And yet the act of being spectators maintained Anu's momentum; it gave her an audience.
 To a narcissist, an audience is part of the air that they breathe."

-"Could I get an ambulance please?...
-I had a person potentially overdose on heroin," she cried into the phone.
-"Potentially overdose?" the dispatcher asked.
-"Well, he's vomiting everywhere blood...
-Is that a bad sign?"
-Singh had just spent the morning, and much of the night before, watching Joe Cinque's condition deteriorate, standing by the bed as his breathing slowed, and his lips turned blue.
+"Could I get an ambulance please?… I had a person potentially overdose on heroin," she says.
+"Potentially overdose?" the dispatcher asks.
+"Well, he's vomiting everywhere blood… Is that a bad sign?" she questions.
+Singh had just spent the morning, and much of the night before, watching Joe Cinque's condition deteriorate—standing by the bed as his breathing slowed, and his lips turned blue.
 The 000 call stretched out for 20 minutes, while the dispatcher tried to get Anu to tell him where she lived.
-It was chaos and calculation in equal measure.
+It's chaos and calculation in equal measure.